Sussex Pride Marks the Transgender Day of Visibility

 “Nothing about us, without us, is for us” states Executive Director David Mariner.
 “That old adage was true for gay men in the early days of the HIV/AIDS epidemic, and it is true for the transgender movement today.
 Across our country, the transgender community, and particularly transgender youth, find themselves under attack.
 It is crucial that the transgender community has a seat at the table on our board and the boards of every LGBTQ+ organization.”

-Kathy is one of the four transgender Board Members that comprise 1/3 of the Sussex Pride Board.
-She is joined by Bobbi Strang, Jamie McKenna, and Dr. Kameryn Lee.
+We celebrate our transgender board members Bobbi Strang, Jamie McKenna, and Dr. Kameryn Lee.
 We also recognize the contributions of two transgender volunteers, Blush Rain and Blake Denny.

 We recognize that there is still much work to be done to ensure that transgender individuals can live their lives free of discrimination, harassment, and violence.
 Sussex Pride remains committed to advocating for the rights of transgender individuals through education, awareness, and support.